NathanLeadill/awslittlehelper/Readme.md

 # Welcome to AWSLittleHelper
 [![npm version](https://badge.fury.io/js/awslittlehelper.svg)](https://badge.fury.io/js/awslittlehelper)
 Hi!
-I'm Nathan, and when I began using aws recently to handle storage for my Node apps, It took me a while to piece together the right stackoverflow questions to upload to S3 correctly.
+I'm Nathan, and when I began using aws to handle storage for my Node apps, It took me a while to piece together the right stackoverflow questions to upload to S3 correctly.
 So I created awslittlehelper to allow people to quickly import functionality to access S3 and store data there from Express api's.

 Below there is also examples for passing data to this form from a variety of sources, sweetalert2, react and others.